Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Where are the stones?

 TONY STARK: Somewhere under all this.
-All I know is he doesn't
+All I know is he doesn't h